seap-udea/MontuPython/README.md

 - Refactor of MonTime class.
 - Corrected a problem with tt during the years 300-1582.
 - General cleaning of the package.
+- Kernels are separated into basic kernels (which are automatically loaded).
+- Julian day dates are rounded-up to 7 figures to avoid representation artifacts.

 Versions 0.5.*:
 - New properties (distances, phase angle, magnituded) added to PlanetaryBody class method.